-Name of the Director skills / expertise / competence

-Mathew Muthoottu Product Management

-Nizzy Mathew Branding & Marketing

-MJ Paul Financial planning.
-In depth
+Name of the Director skills / expertise / competence Mathew Muthoottu Product Management, Financial Management & Branding & Marketing Nizzy Mathew Product Management MJ Paul Financial planning.
+In depth financial analysis.
+MS Rajagopal Dispute Resolution, Legal vetting and Labour matters Manojkumar R MIS Analysis.
+IT Strategic Planning

-financial analysis.

-MS Rajagopal Dispute Resolution, Legal vetting

-and Labour matters

-Manojkumar R MIS Analysis.
-IT Strategic

-Planning

-- (w) The Board of Directors confirm that, the independent directors fulfill the conditions specified in SEBI regulations and are independent of the management. - (x) detailed reasons for the resignation of an independent director who resigns before the expiry of his/her tenure along with a confirmation by such director that there are no other material reasons other than those provided: No resignation during the financial year
+- (w) The Board of Directors confirm that, the independent directors fulfill the conditions specified in SEBI regulations and are independent of the management. - (x) detailed reasons for the resignation of an independent director who resigns before the expiry of his/her tenure along with a confirmation by such director that there are no other material reasons other than those provided: No resignation of Director before expiry of tenure.